mareeskannanr/shyftplan-task-manager/README.md

 A Simple Task Manager Application using Node.js as BackEnd, React.js as FrontEnd, PostgreSQL database.
+App deployed to

+https://shyftplan-task-manager.herokuapp.com/ .
+You can check it.

 Pull this repository to your machine.